12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 All other adults living in the adoptive home.

-These must be checked in all states in which the prospective adoptive parent(s) or other adults living in the adoptive home have resided in the last five years. -
+The child abuse and neglect registry must be checked in all states in which the prospective adoptive parent(s) or other adults living in the adoptive home have resided in the last five years. -

 Parents who have previously surrendered their parental rights or had their parental rights terminated are not eligible for adoption assistance for the child who was the subject of such action. |